quay/clair/Documentation/reference/config.md

 # Config

-## CLI Flags And ENV Vars
+## CLI Flags And Environment Variables

-ClairV4 is provided a structured yaml configuration.
+Clair is configured by a structured yaml file.
-Each ClairV4 node will specify what mode it will run in and config path via cli flag or environment variable.
+Each Clair node needs to specify what mode it will run in and a path to a configuration file via CLI flags or environment variables.

 For example:
 ```shell